aksommerville/fullmoon4/README.md

 - [ ] Can I make rubber trees that you can squeeze between them by pushing?
 - [ ] Westward blowback seems slower than eastward, or is that my imagination?
 - [ ] minsyn drums too loud
+- [ ] pushblock: Don't make a sound if we can tell we won't be moving.
+- [ ] wildflower: Option to flip horizontally

 ### Full Maps